 IMPROVE YOUR POSTURE & SET UP A HOME OFFICE

 This is something that I personally always intend to do but don’t tackle on a regular basis.
 Data from a Puressentiel survey shows that a third of adults wake up to aches and stiffness most days, so I’m not the only one who needs to improve their posture!
-I have an old whiplash injury so it’s easy for my neck to become weak and lead to headaches so it’s vitally important for me – but even so I still haven’t got round to it.
+I have an old whiplash injury so it’s easy for my neck to become weak and lead to headaches so it’s vitally important for me – but even so I still haven’t got around to it.
 Until now, that is.

-After a suffering for a few days with a sore neck I remembered that my laptop can be used as a computer monitor with the addition of a keyboard and mouse (which I already had stowed away in a drawer).
+After suffering for a few days with a sore neck I remembered that my laptop can be used as a computer monitor with the addition of a keyboard and mouse (which I already had stowed away in a drawer).
 So the desk is now correctly set up and – you won’t believe this – I actually had back ache for the first time in ages when I started using it in this way!
-But after a couple of days of discomfort while my back adapted to the new way of working, I’ve had no further problems.
+But after a couple of days of discomfort, while my back adapted to the new way of working, I’ve had no further problems.